cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-  implementation perspective, they can optionally form a sub-layer or sub-system to provide common functionalities of data collection and change control, enabled by a specific infrastructure supporting bi-directional flows and facilitating data aggregation, action translation, pre-processing and ontologies.
+  implementation perspective, they can optionally form a sub-layer or sub-system to provide common functionalities of data collection and change control, enabled by a specific infrastructure supporting bi-directional flows and facilitating data aggregation,action translation, pre-processing and ontologies.
 It is not possible or necessary to 'synchronize' all twin states or flows from twin entity to physical entity or network management system.
 Bi-directional interaction means that: data/states/flows reported or collected from physical or the network management system to twin, and configure changes or 'necessary' data sent from twin to physical.

   Application Layer:  Various applications (e.g., Operations,
      Administration, and Maintenance (OAM)) can effectively run over a